The Bay Run Around Iron Cove

 Map of the Bay Run in Sydney

-The Bay Run is a relatively easy walking track that can be completed by anyone with a reasonable level of fitness.
-Apart from two small sections on both sides of King George Park, the walk is mostly flat.
+The Bay Run is a relatively easy walking track, suitable for anyone with a reasonable level of fitness.
+Apart from two small sections near King George Park, the walk is mostly flat.

-The track is also mostly a shared pathway for both cyclists and walkers with clear signage from start to finish.
-And with various cafes and playgrounds to enjoy along the path, the Bay Run makes for a great few hours outside.
+The path is primarily shared between cyclists and walkers, with clear signage guiding you from start to finish.
+Plus, with several cafes and playgrounds along the route, the Bay Run offers a perfect way to spend a few hours outdoors.

-We will be describing the Bay Run in a clockwise manner along the following highlights, landmarks and milestones:
+Below, we are going through the Bay Run in a clockwise direction, highlighting the following key landmarks and milestones:

 1. King George Park